lynnemunini/easylight-api/README.md

 The API is hosted on Heroku and can be accessed from any device connected to the internet.

-## Admin Dashboard

-The admin dashboard is a web application that allows the admin to manage the app.
-To access the admin dashboard for the app use the following link [Admin Dashboard](http://easylight.herokuapp.com/admin)

 ## Installation

 Clone the repository and install dependencies: